joveteo/analystBot/README.md

 # analystBot

 A Python script that calculates if a stock is overvalued or undervalued based on the past 22 days of OHLC price.
-Larry William VixFix calculation was adopted to achieve this value, which I learnt from useThinkScript.
-The source for this calculation can be found at https://www.ireallytrade.com/newsletters/VIXFix.pdf
+This value was derived from Larry Williams' VixFix, originally from useThinkScript.
+The source for this calculation can be found at https://www.ireallytrade.com/newsletters/VIXFix.pdf.
+Values crossing the 0 mark represent overextension, which may be a reversal signal.
+This signal works best with due diligence.
+If the overextension, underlying fundamentals, and economic circumstances do not justify the move, it might indicate a reversion to a fair value.

 ## Features
 - Fetches OHLC data using Polygon.io
-- Stores data in a SQLite database for easy and fast retrieval
+- Stores data in a SQLite database for efficient retrieval
 - Compiles values within specified parameters and sends alerts daily via Telegram (using crontab)
 - Curated the watchlist with the top 2 to 3 companies of each industry in the US market